Vinodh-Machireddy/ml/FLOW.md

 > so, s3 contains raw data, processed data, model artifacts, etc...

 ### I received three essentially things from Data Scientists
-- A Jupyter notebook — with the full training code, preprocessing logic, feature engineering, model training, and evaluation.
+- A monolithic Jupyter notebook — with the full training code, preprocessing logic, feature engineering, model training, and evaluation.  (the original experiment)
-- A requirements file — the Python dependencies.
+- A requirements file — Python dependencies (xgboost, pandas, etc.)
-- The training dataset in S3 — versioned with DVC.
+- The training dataset in S3 — versioned with DVC.    # DVC pointer file (NOT actual data)
   > When the data scientist saves train.parquet to S3, they also run: dvc add `data/train.parquet` which does two things:
     > 1. It **uploads** the actual large file to S3
     > 2. It creates a **tiny pointer file** called `train.parquet.dvc` in git